Adaptachin/Test/README.md

 # Test

-It works!

-HELLO

-This is the readme File from Github

-ScriptRunner code:

 import groovy.json.JsonSlurper
 import groovy.json.JsonOutput

 // GitHub repository details
-def owner = "your-github-username" def repo = "your-repository-name" def branch = "main" // or the branch where the README is located def readmePath = "README.md" // or the path to your README file
+def owner = "Adaptachin"
+def repo = "Test"
+def branch = "main" // or the branch where the README is located def readmePath = "README.md" // or the path to your README file